 That study looked at 14 years of reports to the FDA at a time when 1.75 million robotic procedures were performed.
 During that time, 144 deaths were reported and 1,391 patients were injured during robotic surgery.
 There were more than 8,000 device malfunctions reported to the FDA.

-The FDA has an online database of all reports of problems that occurred with regulated medical devices.
+The FDA has an online database of all reports of problems that have occurred with regulated medical devices.
 The Manufacturer and User Device Experience, or MAUDE, includes thousands of incidents related to the use of various da Vinci robotic systems, ranging from error code bugs to patient deaths.
-The reports are filed by manufacturers, healthcare facilities, patients and lawyers.
+The reports are filed by manufacturers, health care facilities, patients and lawyers.

 During an artery bypass operation in 2008, the robotic system being used displayed the error code #23.
 Medical personnel powered down the system to clear the error, and then continued with the procedure.
 The error displayed again.
 The surgeon disabled the endoscopic camera manipulator and tried to manually move the camera and endoscope for about five or six hours.
 Then there was a loss of the carbon dioxide that had been used to inflate the surgical area.
-This resulted in the patient’s heart twice pushing into the endoscope, cutting the patient’s right ventricle.
-The surgeon then cut the patient’s chest open to manually stitch the ventricle and finish the procedure.
+This resulted in the patient’s heart twice being pushed into the endoscope, cutting the patient’s right ventricle.
+The surgeon had to make an incision to open the patient’s chest open to manually stitch the ventricle and finish the procedure.
 At the end of the 14-hour operation, the patient required a tracheostomy because he couldn’t have his breathing tube removed.